UI DESIGN FOR MARITIME INDUSTRY

 Both industries present use cases that are sometimes left out by designer portfolios because they notoriously don’t represent the ideal starting point to design “sexy” screens: long mobile forms to be filled up, busy interactive tables, very intense data dashboards and so on.

-I chose these use cases to show how a thoroughly thought out User Interface Design system could somehow enhance usability, general engagement and aid task completion.
+I chose these use cases to show how, a carefully thought out User Interface can somehow enhance usability, general engagement and aid task completion.

 Generally speaking I followed three main principles: